 “They are so beautiful.
 I want to study nature.” he says, thinking about getting a degree in Geology in the future.

 Shortly after 10:00 pm, the bus pulls over to a dark shoulder.
 The tour reaches the first boundary.
 Everyone steps out of the bus in an apprehensive mood.
 A few weeks before, Macedonian security forces had fired grenades and tear gas to disperse migrants.
-The confrontation happened shortly after the country had declared state of emergency following the massive influx of refugees to its borders.
+The confrontation happened shortly after the country had declared state of emergency following the massive influx of refugees.

 The uncertainty about what awaits the group on this night tenses up the beginning of the journey, paced by the sound of steps on the gravel underneath the tracks.